run_subprocess_with_callback#

 async edifice.run_subprocess_with_callback(subprocess, callback, daemon=None)[source]#

-Run an async def subprocess function in a Process and return the result.
+Run a subprocess function in a Process and return the result.

 Parameters:

-The async function to run in a Process.
-The subprocess function will run in a sub-process in a new event loop.
+The function to run in a Process.
 This subprocess function takes a single argument: a function with the same type as the callback function.
 The subprocess function must be picklable.

 • callback (Callable[[ParamSpec(_P_callback)], None]) – The callback function to pass to the subprocess when it starts.
-This function will run in the main process event loop.
+The subprocess may call the callback function at any time.
+The callback function will run in the main process event loop.
 All of the arguments to the callback function must be picklable.

 • daemon (Optional[bool]) – Optional argument which will be passed to the Process daemon argument.